Mi-Jack Products: Lanco Sports & Entertainment Division

+In 2026, Mi-Jack Products announced plans to open a manufacturing facility in the Monee Industrial Park in Monee, Illinois, expanding its manufacturing presence in the Chicago metropolitan area.

 Cranes

 Travelift

 The Mi-Jack Travelift is a rubber tired gantry crane used for a variety of applications, from steel and precast concrete, to manufacturing, wind, or bridge related lifting needs.

 Translift

 Mi-Jack’s Translift rubber tired gantry cranes are used at rail intermodal terminals and may run on a hybrid battery system.

 JL1400P

 The JL1400P is a Translift RTG container crane from Mi-Jack.
 Made in the US and launched in 2022 it is designed for standard applications at ports and intermodal terminals.

 Technology

 Mi-Star

 Mi-Star is Mi-Jack Product's collision avoidance, virtual terminal visualization, inventory management and fleeting monitoring technology for rubber tired gantry cranes.

 AccuTrack™

 AccuTrack™ is a container terminal productivity solution that provides personnel and asset tracking with optional work zone protection features.
 To ensure operational safety, the backreach area is divided into two distinct zones monitored by the AccuTrack system, which detects the presence of tagged personnel and provides real-time feedback to the straddle carrier operator: